-It was one of our readers, Glenn (famous for his “Fuck Trump” t-shirt when I met him in San Miguel de Allende a few years ago), who convinced us to check out Valencia.
+It was one of our readers, Glenn (who I met in San Miguel de Allende a few years ago), who convinced us to check out Valencia.
 He was so enthusiastic and so detailed in his description of the city that I decided to use his words to describe Valencia in this post.

 The below is written by Glenn